Here’s what’s open Christmas Day in Southern California

-If you’re in Los Angeles, Orange County, or San Diego on Christmas Day (December 25), you might be looking for something to do or someplace to go.
+If you’re in Los Angeles, Orange County, or San Diego on Christmas Day, you might be looking for something to do or someplace to go.
 As you might expect, most places will be closed for the holiday.

 Please make sure you check with the venues for any last minute updates.
 Know of something that belongs on this list?
 Let me know and I’ll add it here.

 Things to do in SoCal on Christmas Day

 SoCal has more amazing theme parks and attractions in fewer square miles that just about anywhere else.
 Want to know who’s gates are open on December 25 (most with deals available)?